-The course provides excellent preparation for further vocational study for those wishing to have a career in the Engineering or Design Industry.
+The course provides excellent preparation for further vocational study for those wishing to have career in the Engineering or Design Industry.

-Contact Mrs G Wharton - Director of Science and Technology.
+Contact Miss G Wharton - Director of Technology.

 Cambridge National in Enterprise and Marketing ocr

 The course enables you to gain knowledge and practical skills in an engaging way.
 You will develop thorough knowledge of the key aspects of running a small business.